steveabner/osticket-prereqs/README.md

 - <b>HeidiSQL</b> - interface for accessing MySQL

-## Create a Resource Group and Azure Virtual Machine
+## Azure Resource Group and Virtual Machine Setup

 <details>
-  <summary>Resource Group and Virtual Machine </summary>
+  <summary>Creating a Resource Group and Virtual Machine </summary>

 - I'll navigate to the Azure Portal and click or search for `Resource Groups`